Hinge (Pivot) Support

 - The remote point coordinates are set in COG by default.
 To edit the coordinates, clear the Set in COG checkbox and specify values for the X, Y, and Z fields.

-Rotating hinge - In the Hinge Support dialog, select the Rotating radio button.
+Rotating - Select the Rotating radio button.

 - Under Apply to, use the radio buttons to specify whether to apply connector to a Face or Spot.